pkelaita/Cliff/README.md

 ### Other Useful Features

 - The default generation timeout is 20 seconds.
 You can change it by running `cliff --config timeout [new timeout]`.
+- To view your configuration, run `cliff --config show`.
 - You can run `cliff --clear` as a shortcut to clear both Cliff's chat memory and command notepad.

 That's it!
 It's pretty simple which is the point.